 To begin, there’s a terrific reason why it offers support till iOS 11.1.2.
 Ian Beer’s kernel level async_awake exploit allowed the LiberiOS jailbreak of Jonathan Levin.
 Because the exploit was basically destroyed when Apple came to know of it, and then it was patched in iOS 11.2, it’s no longer supported in any firmware that came after iOS 11.1.2.

-With that in mind, for jailbreaking iOS 11.2.3, iOS 11.2.2 and beyond, a team of people or an individual will require another kernel level exploit that grants them kernel escape privileges.
+With that in mind, for jailbreaking iOS 11.2.6 and beyond, a team of people or an individual will require another kernel level exploit that grants them kernel escape privileges.

 It’s unknown if they’re planning to take advantage of the Apple’s Bug Bounty Program, which implies there is small potential for a future jailbreak release when iOS 11.3 or further comes out.